angeloskath/supervised-lda/docs/site/console-applications.md

         --iterations=I          Run LDA for I iterations [default: 20] --random_state=RS       The initial seed value for any random numbers needed [default: 0]
+        --initialize_seeded     Initialize the topic over words distributions by seeding them from the passed documents.
+The default initialization option is initialize_seeded
+        --initialize_random     Initialize the topic over words distributions as random distributions.
+The default
+                                initialization option is initialize_seeded
         --snapshot_every=N      Snapshot the model every N iterations [default: -1] --workers=N             The number of concurrent workers [default: 1] --continue=M            A model to continue training from